-

 A dough is prepared by mixing a sample of flour with a defined quantity of water until a target consistency is reached (generally 500 farinographic units).

-The farinograph then records the resistance of the dough to the rotation of the mixing arms.
+The farinograph then records the dough's resistance to the rotation of the mixing arms.

 The parameters measured include: